gbastas/deep-guitar-separation/README.md

 ## Tablature Experiments

 **TabCNN**
-pip install -r re
+Create new environment, install ```TabCNN/requirements.txt``` and activate it.

-First, create the separated sources to be used by TabCNN:
+Create the separated sources to be used by TabCNN:
 ```
 cd Wave-U-Net-Pytorch-6string
 cp -r ../datasets/datasep-{mix, mic} ../datasets/datasep-{mix, mic}-preds-{codename-of-waveunet}